RostStepaniuk/greeting_bot/README.md

-A simple bot that sends users a link to the group and rules.
+A simple telegram bot that sends users a link to the group and rules.

 Saves users to postgres database.